Cyber Bullying By D.I. Jolly

 For a moment he considered stopping at his house, but didn’t.
 He knew that the further away he went, the further away the party was.

-For another moment he considered parking his car on a railway track and letting it all be over, thinking that it would show them, it would make them feel what they’d done.
+A moment later he considered parking his car on a railway track and letting it simply end, thinking that it would show them, it would make them feel what they’d done.
 But indifference dragged him out of that idea too.
 It wouldn’t matter, it wouldn’t make a difference, they didn’t care.

-So, he just drove on, telling himself that in his next life, his new life somewhere, anywhere else life, he would simply never open up to anyone, ever, again.
+So, he just drove on, telling himself that in his next life, his new life, he would simply never open up to anyone, ever, again.
 He would smile, and make nice, he’d be friendly and say what people were supposed to say, but it would never really be him, never be his words, it would just be the things you’re supposed to say.

 The idea didn’t make him happy, but it did satisfy the indifference.
 So he threw his phone out of his window, and just kept driving.